Advanced Surveying for the Nurek Dam Rehabilitation project : Laser Scanning and Photogrammetry

 Gruner leads Cutting-Edge Assessment of Tajikistan's Iconic Hydroelectric Power Station

 The Nurek Dam is an embankment dam on the Vakhsh River in Tajikistan.
 Its primary purpose is hydroelectric power generation, and its power station has an installed capacity of 3,015 MW.
 Construction of the dam began in 1961 and the power station's first generator was commissioned in 1972.
 The last generator was commissioned in 1979 and the entire project was completed in 1980 when Tajikistan was still a republic within the Soviet Union, becoming the tallest dam in the world at the time.
-At 304 m (997 ft) it is currently the second tallest man-made dam in the world, after being surpassed by Jinping-I Dam in 2013.
+At 304 m (997 ft) it is currently the second tallest man-made dam in the world, after being surpassed by the Jinping-I Dam in 2013.
 The Rogun Dam, also on the Vakhsh river in Tajikistan, will exceed it in size at 335m when completed.

-Gruner Stucky ltd has been the Owner's Engineer for the rehabilitation of the Nurek dam and hydropower scheme since 2017.
-The project is cofinanced by several International Financial Institutes led by the World Bank.
+Gruner Stucky Ltd. has been the Owner's Engineer for the rehabilitation of the Nurek dam and hydropower scheme since 2017.
+The project is cofinanced by several international financial institutes led by the World Bank.
 As part of this contract, a cavitation assessment of the spillways had to be carried out to assess any damage done by cavitation.
 In order to do this study, a survey of the existing condition had to be carried out in order to generate an as-built model of the installations.

 The Spillways